 This is the value used to smooth out a polygonal surface.
 Higher angles result in greater smoothing.
 Lower angles result in a “blockier” looking image.

 The light reflected from an object when exposed to pure white light.
-This represents the true color of an object.
+This represents the true colour of an object.

 A line defined by two vertices on a polygonal surface.